New Mexico judge denies lab workers' claim in vaccine fight

 ALBUQUERQUE, N.M.
 (AP) — A New Mexico judge on Friday denied a request by dozens of scientists and others at Los Alamos National Laboratory to block a vaccine mandate, meaning workers risk being fired if they don’t comply with the lab’s afternoon deadline.

-While the vaccination rate among adults in New Mexico continues to hover around 71.5%, the rate among lab employees and contractors is much higher.
-The lab said last week that more than 96% of workers had at least one shot, but it’s not known how many have since become fully vaccinated, how many have requested exemptions or how many could end up being fired for declining the shots.
+While the vaccination rate among adults in New Mexico continues to hover below 72%, the lab confirmed Friday that 96% of employees are fully vaccinated.
+It’s not known how many workers have requested exemptions or how many could end up being fired for declining the shots.

 The legal challenge was backed by 114 scientists, nuclear engineers, research technicians, designers, project managers and other workers at the lab.
 Some are specialists and have high security clearance for the work they do, which ranges from national defense to infrastructure improvements and COVID-19 research.